What is an abdominoplasty?

 - No longer plan to have children

-For those who have a combination of excess skin and fat, Dr. Epstein performs a 4D VASER Lipo-abdominoplasty (discussed later on) which combines liposuction to pre-contour the skin by reducing the thickness of the subcutaneous fat layer with abdominoplasty to remove excess skin and tighten the abdominal musculature.
+For those who have a combination of excess skin and fat, I perform a 4D VASER Lipo-abdominoplasty (discussed later on) which combines liposuction to pre-contour the skin by reducing the thickness of the subcutaneous fat layer with abdominoplasty to remove excess skin and tighten the abdominal musculature.

 You can expect amazing benefits and results when you choose Dr. Epstein for your tummy tuck surgery.
 Abdominoplasty patients achieve: